Sitting right smack in the center of the country, you’ll find that there is an endless amount to do in Spain’s capital city, Madrid.

 - El Escorial, Valley of the Fallen & Toledo Day Tour from Madrid: Journey through Spain’s history as you visit two UNESCO-listed attractions on this full-day tour from Madrid.

 - Madrid Old Town “Escape the Inquisition” Exploration Game: Escape the dryness of typical city tours by participating in this game, which allows you to “travel back in time” to medieval Madrid.

 One of the most famous sites in Madrid, the Royal Palace formerly housed Spanish royalty and held historical events in its gorgeous halls.

 Today, you don’t need to be royalty to visit the palace.
-It’s largest royal palace in Western Europe, with an astounding 2,800 rooms.
-Spend a few hours wandering around the rooms that are open to the public and marvel at the different artworks and furniture that’s so luxurious your head is sure to start spinning.
+It’s the largest royal palace in Western Europe, with an astounding 2,800 rooms.
+Spend a few hours wandering around the rooms that are open to the public and marvel at the different artworks and furniture that are so luxurious your head is sure to start spinning.

 Besides the lavish rooms filled with precious artifacts, the Royal Armory is one of the best places to visit in the palace.
 Its expansive collection of weapons and armor used during Spanish reign is sure to wow!

 You should also be sure to snap a few pictures at the Main Staircase and make your way to the Hall of Columns to really round out the tour.

 As this is one of the most popular places to visit in Madrid, you should consider buying a skip-the-line guided tour so that you get easy access to the palace as well as learn more about its history.

 A landmark dating back to the Renaissance Era, a trip to Plaza Mayor is a must while in Madrid.
 This plaza is brimming with historical monuments and statues, the most notable being the one of King Philip III right in the center of the square.